-QUESTION: If I win the Multi-Match, Mega Millions, Powerball or other multi-year prize, and chose the annuity, what happens to my winnings if I die?
+QUESTION: If I win the Multi-Match, Mega Millions or Powerball jackpots and chose the annuity, what happens to my winnings if I die?

-QUESTION: Mega Millions is played in what states?
+QUESTION: Mega Millions and Powerball are played in what states?

-QUESTION: What can I win playing Mega Millions?
+QUESTION: What can I win playing Mega Millions and Powerball?

-ANSWER: Mega Millions jackpots start at $12 million; a second-tier win is $250,000; a third-tier win is $10,000.
+ANSWER: Mega Millions tickets are $1 per play.
+Jackpots start at $15 million, and second-tier prizes are $1 million.
 The jackpot increases after every drawing if no one wins.
-If you add the Megaplier feature, non-jackpot prizes could be multiplied up to four times.
-As a special bonus, if you add Megaplier and win the second-tier prize, you automatically win $1 million.
+If you add the Megaplier feature for an additional $1, non-jackpot prizes could be multiplied up to four times.
+For the complete Mega Millions prize structure, click HERE.

 ANSWER: The Lottery is a game of chance and meant only as a form of entertainment and recreation.
-No one should depend on the Lottery to supplement their income.
-If you feel that you may have a problem with gambling, Maryland has resources available for you.
-Please go to mdgamblinghelp.org or call 1-800-522-4700 to speak confidentially with someone who can help you access various services including financial help, support groups, and counseling.
+No one should depend on the Lottery to supplement their income or pay bills.
+If you feel that you may have a problem with gambling, click HERE to find resources available from the Maryland Alliance for Responsible Gambling (MARG).
+You can also call 1-800-GAMBLER and speak confidentially with someone who can help you access various services including financial help, support groups, and counseling.

 QUESTION: What is My Lottery Rewards and how do I join?